nehanarayankar/Tableau_City_Bike_Project/README.md

 -   This analysis helps identify high-density areas where bike stations are clustered and allows for the optimization of bike availability at key locations.

+## Recommendations

+Based on the insights gathered from the data analysis, here are several key recommendations to improve the Citi Bike program's efficiency, user experience, and growth: